keyandcableco/Chord-Scale_Diagram_Gen/README.md

   signature that doesn't really exist.
 - **Full guitar fretboard** -- every scale tone across all 6 strings and 12 frets, labeled by letter name.
+- **Full scale on keyboard** -- the scale's tones repeated across three octaves on the keyboard, instead of just the single octave you typed in.
 - **Harmonized chord chart** -- builds a triad (or seventh chord) on every scale degree and charts the actual chromatic intervals between them, so you can see at a glance which chords are major, minor,